Undergraduate Admission Facts

 Race or Ethnicity Unknown: <1%

 Two or More Races: 4.9%

 First-Generation Students: 23.9%

 States outside of Tri-State with Highest Numbers of Students: California, Florida, Illinois, Maryland, Massachusetts, Pennsylvania, Texas, Virginia

-Countries with Highest Numbers of International Students: Brazil, China, India, Mexico, Philippines, Vietnam
+Countries with Highest Numbers of International Students: Canada, China, India, Italy, Mexico, Philippines, Russia, Spain, Vietnam

 High School Type

 No matter what materials you choose to submit, Fordham reviews all applicants holistically.
 Beginning with the Fall 2021 entering class, we at Fordham University have now extended our test-optional policy to include applicants through Fall 2025.
 If you choose to submit a test score, it will be only one among many factors in our academic evaluation of your application.
 Applicants who choose not to submit test scores will not be penalized for making this choice.

 By the Numbers